flyfirstmars/spring-ai-workshop/docs/foundations.md

 Images: embed in the `content` array with `type: "image_url"` (preferred) or `type: "input_image"` with base64 data.
 `detail` controls processing cost (`"low"` = 85 tokens flat; `"high"` uses 512x512 tiles at 170 tokens each plus base 85; `"auto"` lets the model decide).
-Limit is typically 20 MB per image and up to 50 images per request.
+The platform caps images at 20 MB and up to 50 per request.

 ```jsonc
 {